telerik/xaml-docs/controls/radrichtextbox/document-elements/features-section.md

 ## Create and add a Section to RadDocument

-As explained in the previous section, the state of the document is essential for the methods that can be used on it.
+As explained in the [RadDocument article]({%slug radrichtextbox-features-document-elements-raddocument%}#specifics), the state of the document is essential for the methods that can be used on it.

 For example, you can build a RadDocument from scratch and add Sections to it in the following way: